udacity/pdsnd_github/README.md

 -washington.csv

 ### Credits
-Thanks to mary jonah, my coursemate, who guided me on this project.
+Thanks to @maryjonah, my coursemate, who guided me on this project.